-- Submit the initial project proposal for review and approval. - Set up a project committee. - Develop a strategy and concept for Business Case Parts 1 & 2. - Align their project strategy with the City's strategic priorities. - Develop and carry out plans for Business Case Part 2: - public engagement and fundraising - operation and maintenance of the completed amenity - Celebrate the project's grand opening. - Help the City assess the Community Group's business case.
+- submit the initial project proposal for review and approval - set up a project committee - develop a strategy and concept for Business Case Parts 1 & 2 - align their project strategy with the City's strategic priorities - develop and carry out plans for Business Case Part 2: - o public engagement and fundraising - operation and maintenance of the completed amenity - celebrate the project's grand opening.

+City Liaison also helps the City assess the Community Group's business case.